 If you ask a beer fan what the main ingredients of his favorite drink are, he will certainly list water, malt, yeast and hops in this or another order.
 That is correct, but it has not always been the case.

-Even if you can hardly imagine it, there was a time in Germany when beer was brewed with little or no hops at all.
+Even if you can hardly imagine it, there was once a time in Germany when beer was brewed with very little or no hops at all.
 The hops as an essential component of every beer did not really spread until the 15th century.
 Before the Purity Law banned anything but hops, malt and yeast from the kettles, most brewers used Grut instead of hops.
 Grut is the generic term for a whole range of different herbs that were used to flavor beer.
-Herbs include, for example, wild rosemary, heather, meadowsweet, juniper or yarrow - everything that can be found in the German landscape in aromatic, wild herbs and plants.
+The herb herbs include, for example, wild rosemary, heather, meadowsweet, juniper or yarrow - everything that can be found in the German landscape in aromatic, wild herbs and plants.
 Brewing with grut was especially widespread in the north.
 The brewers were able to pick up the herbs they needed from the Gruthaus.
-It was the same in Münster, the hometown of the Gruthaus brewery.
+That was also the case in Münster, the hometown of the Gruthaus brewery.